Economic commentary

 General sentiment

-Scottish Enterprise customers are generally optimistic about their own performance but less confident in wider economic conditions.
+Scottish Enterprise customers continue to be generally optimistic about their own performance but are increasingly nervous about wider economic conditions.

-Challenges continue with staffing and recruitment, rising costs and access to investment funding, particularly for early-stage businesses.
+Challenges continue with rising costs (labour and inputs), staffing and recruitment and access to investment funding, particularly for early-stage businesses.

 Labour and skills